Sinn Fein says Simon Harris ‘failed his way to very top’

 “Now out there in the real world, the experience is that if you fail and fail again, you get your P45.
 However, in the world of this Government – Fianna Fail, Fine Gael and the Greens – it seems you can fail your way right to the very, very top.”

-Labour leader Ivana Bacik said her party could not support a “cosmetic” change-over at the head of the Government as she also restated her call for a general election.
+Labour leader Ivana Bacik said her party could not support a “cosmetic” change-over at the head of the Government and criticised the lack of women appointed to Cabinet in the reshuffle.

-Ms Bacik joked that Mr Harris’s “new energy” slogan sounded like a “Star Wars tagline”.

-She said Ireland was a country of “profound inequalities”, adding she doubted Mr Harris could deliver necessary change.
+Joking that Mr Harris’s “new energy” slogan sounded like a “Star Wars tagline”, she said that Ireland was a country of “profound inequalities” and she doubted Mr Harris could deliver any change.

 “Unfortunately from what we have heard so far, his elevation today will not deliver the change that we need,” she told the Dail.

-“The appointment of another temporary Taoiseach by this coalition is just more superficial change, cosmetic change, not the radical change that people so badly need.

-“That’s why we have called for a general election now, not just a change of Taoiseach.”
+Labour TD Aodhan O’Riordain also advised the new leader: “On hate crime, face down the yesterday men on your backbenches.
+This is not a culture war on gender identity as some would distort this debate to be.

+“Stand by your convictions Taoiseach, even if others in the opposition cower away.”

-Social Democrats leader Holly Cairns said that, on a personal note, she wished Simon Harris well, but added that a new Government was also needed.
+Social Democrats leader Holly Cairns said that, on a personal note, she wished Mr Harris well, but added that the difference offered by the reshuffle is “barely discernible” and said there were “new faces but no new plans”.

 Ms Cairns said “radical change” is needed to tackle crises in housing, healthcare, disability services, childcare and climate action.